Frequently Asked Questions from Volunteer Attorneys

 How do lawyers answer client questions?

 Lawyers select the questions they want to answer from a list of open user questions.
 (See Navigating the Website below) Lawyers answer these questions by posting the answer to a secure space in the Mass Legal Answers website.
-All communications between the attorney and the client must go through and remain on the website.
+All communications between the attorney and the client must go through the website.
 Attorneys and clients will be notified via email when someone has updated or responded to a question on the website.
 However, the questions, answers and advice should only be posted to the website.
 They may not be relayed in any other way, such as email, telephone or in person meeting.
+Attorneys are permitted to print and/or save their attorney client communications in their own backup systems, as they would with any other client.

 Is this service anonymous?